 - You should not use prandial insulin while you use Byetta®.

 - Take antibiotics or birth control pills at least 1 hour before you inject Byetta®.

-- Tell your doctor if you are using other diabetes medicine (such as insulin, glimepiride, glipizide, or glyburide), or if you take warfarin.
+- Some medicines can affect how exenatide works.
+Tell your doctor if you are using acetaminophen, warfarin, or other diabetes medicine (including insulin, glimepiride, glipizide, or glyburide).

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have gallstones, digestion problems (such as gastroparesis), a thyroid tumor, pancreas problems, kidney problems, or you had a kidney transplant.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, gallstones, digestion problems (including gastroparesis), a thyroid tumor, pancreas problems, or if you had a kidney transplant.

 - This medicine may cause the following problems:

 - Increased risk of thyroid tumor